AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/analysis-workspace-components.md

 ---
 # Components overview

-Components are features in Customer Journey Analytics that can be used in visualizations (like Freeform table), or to complement reporting features.
+Components are features in Adobe Analytics that can be used in visualizations (like Freeform table), or to complement reporting features.

 To manage components from the main Adobe Analytics interface: